 RT-qPCR: Housekeeping genes GAPDH for mRNA, U6 for miRNA in brain tissue, miR-425 for miRNA analysis in plasma.

 Internal controls: GAPDH and U6 are commonly used.
-Studies in Pitkänen lab indicates that miR-425 has a stable expression over a period of 2 d to 2 months post-TBI.
+Studies in Pitkänen lab indicate that miR-425 has a stable expression over a period of 2 d to 2 months post-TBI.

 Exiqon will perform the RNA isolation for microRNA-Seq.
 Exiqon has developed its own qPCR based quality control panel for serum and plasma RNA samples.
 The method is based on miRCURY LNA Universal RT microRNA PCR system and it uses four synthetic spike-ins.
 The degree of hemolysis will be evaluated.
 After library generation, Reverse Transcription (RT) and PCR pre-amplification the insert rate of the desired RNA type is evaluated using Bioanalyzer DNA high sensitivity chip.
 After sequencing, reads are compared to a number of reference sources (miRBase, Rfam).
 Before differential expression analysis results are normalized to compensate sample specific effects.

-E. REVERSE PHASE PROTEIN MICROARRAY (RPPA) (Agoston Lab)
+5. REVERSE PHASE PROTEIN MICROARRAY (RPPA) (Agoston Lab)

 RPPA and Antibody Quality control

-All the details of the sample preparation and RPPA methods and quality control experiments done in the RPPA used in Dr Agoston’s lab are described in 4.
+All the details of the sample preparation and RPPA methods and quality control experiments done in the RPPA used in Dr. Agoston’s lab are described in 4.
 Antibodies used in RPPA are tested in Western blots using the appropriate biomaterial (e.g., serum) and blocking peptides or recombinant proteins to distinguish between specific and non-specific bands.
 Only antibodies that did not show residual nonspecific bands were chosen 4.
 Antibodies used in this RPPA also had to bind to their targets in a 1:1 ratio.

 Slides used in the RPPA were tested for false positive signal and the best out of 6 tested nitrocellulose coated slides was used.
 Use of replicates in the same array, placed apart from each other, prevented loss of data due to position effect.
 In the signal analysis, the amount of protein was estimated by employing a regression approach using all available spots within the dynamic range; saturated data and data close to the noise level were removed.
 Exclusion of bad data was done using the following criteria: signal to noise ≤2, replicate spot variability present.